AMFI Registered Mutual Fund Distributor · ARN 119185

 These invest in other domestic mutual fund schemes.
 Taxation depends on the underlying fund types:

-• If underlying funds are equity-oriented: Treated as equity funds for taxation
+If underlying funds are equity-oriented: Treated as equity funds for taxation

-• If underlying funds are debt-oriented: Treated as debt funds for taxation
+If underlying funds are debt-oriented: Treated as debt funds for taxation

-Overseas/International Fund of Funds
+Overseas / International Fund of Funds

 FoFs that invest in foreign indices or international funds.

-All gains are taxed at your income tax slab rate
+All gains taxed at your income tax slab rate — no differentiation between short-term and long-term

 Quick Reference Table